yellowflowersorganics-star/smartcrop-os/docs/FAQ.md

 **Cloud-hosted**:
 - Your team members (based on permissions)
-- SmartCrop OS team (only for support, with your permission)
+- SmartCrop team (only for support, with your permission)
 - **Never sold to third parties**

 ---